smourier/DirectN/README.md

 By design, everything is in the same namespace (and in the same assembly if you use the whole package) so you don't need to know where is defined this or that interface, constants, etc.

 All native COM interfaces are generated as .NET (COM) interfaces, not classes or fancy structs.
 COM wrappers are provided (ComObject, ComMemory, etc.), and some extension methods are also provided for some COM interfaces (the principle used can be extended to any COM method, but this part is not generated).
 They allow easier .NET programming, but they are not strictly needed.
-Most of this is possible because **DirectN represent COM interface by .NET inheritance** (so, DirectN.IWICImagingFactory2 derives from DirectN.IWICImagingFactory for example).
+Most of this is possible because **DirectN represent COM inheritance by .NET inheritance** (so, DirectN.IWICImagingFactory2 derives from DirectN.IWICImagingFactory for example).

 And last but not least, marking code using DirectN as *unsafe is not required*. 😅